Dedisimedi of Mukhrani: Marriage

-Dedisimedi married Prince Kaikhosro II Jaqeli, a 22-year-old prince-atabag of Samtskhe, in 1545.
+Dedisimedi married Prince Kaikhosro II Jaqeli, a 22-year-old Atabeg of Samtskhe, in 1545.
 Kaikhosro's rule over Samtskhe, one of the breakaway states of the Kingdom of Georgia, was marred by incessant Iranian–Ottoman rivalry over the territory, uneasy relations with neighboring Georgian polities, and internecine feuds.
 Installed through the Ottoman intervention, Kaikhosro ended up his reign, watching the western part of his principality being assimilated by the Ottomans and the eastern moiety—where he preferred to stay—being subjected to Iran.
 He died while visiting the court of Shah Tahmasp I at Qazvin in 1573.

 Not much is known about Dedisimedi's life during the turbulent years of Kaikhosro's rule.
 In a period of ascendancy of the Muslim empires, she patronized Christianity and rebuilt the Church of Theotokos of Vale in the years of 1561–1563.
 She is also credited to have been one of the authors of the Chronicle of the Meskhetian Psalter, a fragmented account of the 1561–1587 events in Samtskhe (Meskheti) attached to a Psalter manuscript.